razerofficial/CChromaEditor/README.md

 <a name="PluginGetFrame"></a>
 **PluginGetFrame**

 Gets the frame colors and duration (in seconds) for a `Chroma` animation.
 The `color` is expected to be an array of the expected dimensions for the `deviceType/device`.
 The `length` parameter is the size of the `color` array.
 For `EChromaSDKDevice1DEnum` the array size should be `MAX LEDS`.
 For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` * `MAX COLUMN`.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface